drgavinr/btsl/wiki-dumps/README.md

 `$smwgParserFeatures = SMW_PARSER_INL_ERROR | SMW_PARSER_HID_CATS;`

-Dumps made after 8 February 2024 will not need this as they no longer use multiple assignments.
+Dumps made on or after 13 February 2024 will not need this as they no longer use multiple assignments.
 Extra properties are assigned using the #set parser function instead.